stevemk14ebr/PolyHook_2_0/README.md

 λ cmake -B"./_build" -DCMAKE_INSTALL_PREFIX="./_install/" -DPOLYHOOK_BUILD_SHARED_LIB=ON
 λ cmake --build "./_build" --config Release --target INSTALL
 ```
-I provide directions for how to setup the visual studio cmake environment only.
+I provide directions below for how to setup the visual studio cmake environment only.
 If you don't want to use visual studio that's fine, this is a standard cmake project and will build from command line just fine.

 ### Visual Studio 2017/2019
 clone and init with given commands